 Were you ever told how you got your name?
 Names are weird right?
 It’s literally the first thing that’s given to us by our parents and we live with it the rest of our lives.
-Well, except if you legally ever change it, like when getting married of course.
+Well, except if you legally ever change it, like when getting married.
 Then there’s the question of whether or not you hyphenate, or decide to drop your original last name you’ve had since birth and take on a new last name completely.
 For me it wasn’t that easy of a decision.

 Let me explain my name story and how it lead to Annie Lynn Music.